kk-spw/LMT-ExerciseKK/README.md

 Ansible is already configured on the target hosts and can perform privilege escalation.

 **Notes:**

-Variable definitions where showcased in different way that might not be optimal "Best Practice", but showcase the exercise implementation variations.
+ - Variable definitions where showcased in different way that might not be optimal "Best Practice", but showcase the exercise implementation variations.

+ - The implementation is for Debian based systems using APT package manager

 ## Task definition